The Witt groups of extended quadratic forms over Z: Introduction

 \subsection{Acknowledgements}

 We would like to thank Wolfgang Steimle for several helpful comments on Grothendieck-Witt theory and Mark Powell for a helpful comment on Algebraic Surgery.
+We also thank two referees for many helpful comments, which have clarified several points and lead to many improvements.
 The second author was supported by the Melbourne Research Scholarship and the EPSRC New Investigator grant EP/T028335/2.